yasp/yasp/doc/emulator/messages.md

 none

 ### Message: `GET_STATE`
 Get the current state of the emulator, such as registers, `pc`, stack, and so on.
-This can only be used if the emulator is not running.
 #### Message-Payload
 empty object